Healthy Homes Assessment Taita

 Home Assessments Taita for Rental Properties

-• Does the ceiling insulation require to be topped up or replaced?
+• Is the ceiling insulation in need of topping up? require to be topped up or replaced?

-• Do you have enough drainage? stopping of draughts?
+• Do you have enough drainage? draught-stopping?

-• Does the house have adequate ventilation?
-This includes extractor fans?
+• Does the house has enough ventilation, including extractor fans?

 home assessments for rental properties